RobertsLab/resources/docs/klone_Installing-Programs.md

 # Building containers

-Containers are "built" using a definition file.
+Containers are built using a definition file.
 Once built, they exist as a single file.
 Since we're using [Apptainer](https://apptainer.org/docs/user/main/introduction.html) (formerly Singularity), the container files will have the `.sif` suffix.
 Currently, we use the script [`srlab-bioinformatics-build.sh`](https://github.com/RobertsLab/code/blob/master/apptainer_definition_files/srlab-bioinformatics-build.sh) (GitHub) to build the container directly on Klone.
 However, the container could be built on any computer running [Apptainer](https://apptainer.org/docs/user/main/introduction.html) (formerly Singularity), and the resulting file could be transferred to Klone.

 The build process must be initiated _manually_.
 If the definition file(s) is updated, then the user must remember to re-build the container, in order to incorporate the new changes!